truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 SOCRATES: It seems, then, that a just person has turned out to be a kind of thief.You probably got that idea from Homer.
-For he loves Autolycus, the (b) maternal grandfather of Odysseus, whom he describes as better than every- one at stealing and swearing false oaths.[^12] According to you, Homer, and Simonides, then, justice seems to be some sort of craft of stealing—one that beneﬁts friends and harms enemies.
+For he loves Autolycus, the (b) maternal grandfather of Odysseus, whom he describes as better than everyone at stealing and swearing false oaths.[^12] According to you, Homer, and
+Simonides, then, justice seems to be some sort of craft of stealing—one that beneﬁts friends and harms enemies.
 Isn’t that what you meant?

 POLEMARCHUS: No, by Zeus, it isn’t.
 But I do not know anymore what I meant.
 I still believe this, however, that beneﬁting one’s friends and harm- ing one’s enemies is justice.

 (c) SOCRATES: Speaking of friends, do you mean those a person believes to be good and useful, or those who actually are good and useful, even if he does not believe they are, and similarly with enemies?